Why Support the CDR?

 - The CDR engages in a variety of restorative justice initiatives including collaborative relationships with the Greene County Juvenile Office and the Prosecutor’s office.
 As part of these collaborations, the Center facilitates victim-offender dialogue programs that bring together youthful and young adult offenders and their victims to help both youth and young adults understand the impact of crime and make amends for their actions.

 - Part of the mission of the Center is to provide educational opportunities in conflict.
 One of the many ways this mission is accomplished is through support of a Graduate and Undergraduate Certificate in Conflict and Dispute Resolution.
 These 16- hour for-credit certificates allow students to understand the many aspects of conflict in interpersonal and organizational settings.
-Also, as part of its educational programming, the Center sponsors yearly study-abroad programs for students that allow them to learn how international conflict is addressed and the strategies used to bring about peace in conflicted societies.
+Also, as part of its educational programming, the Center sponsors yearly education abroad programs for students that allow them to learn how international conflict is addressed and the strategies used to bring about peace in conflicted societies.

 - The Center has a strong reputation in the state for providing outstanding conflict and mediation training, as well as workshops and conflict intervention services for business, community organizations, and non-profits.
 These services not only strengthen communities and organizations but also provide experiential learning opportunities for students that allow them to build their conflict and communication skills and training expertise while addressing pressing community and organizational needs.